Bernz322/Javascript-Projects/Frontend Layouting/Expanding Cards/readme.md

 ## About

-This is a simple project that contains images where when you click on one of them, the clicked image will expand an dwill occupy 50% of the screen width.
+This is a simple project that contains images where when you click on one of them, the clicked image will expand and will occupy 50% of the screen width.

 ## Learnings